moya10/moyaOS/README.md

 ### Required packages
 -----------------

 First, install the required packages.
 On linux, use your package distribution.
-On a Mac, [install brew](http://brew.sh/) if you didn't do it on lesson 00, and get those packages with `brew install`
+On a Mac, [install brew](http://brew.sh/) and get those packages with `brew install`

 - nasm
 - qemu